szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

   box
 - **Resize**: The box can be resized by dragging the corners or edges of the box
-- **Delete**: The box and marker can be deleted by right clickng on the selected marker
+- **Delete**: The box and marker can be deleted by right clicking on the selected marker
 - **Change ID**: The ID of the selected bug/marker is displayed in the **ID** text box.
 Changing the contained text will change the ID associated with that marker

-### Fixing witnesscam errors
+### Fixing witness-cam errors
-Sometimes the witnesscam will misrecognize something, or some other error may occurr.
+Sometimes the witness-cam will mis-recognize something, or some other error may occur.
 This can usually be fixed by deleting the misplaced marker (see previous section).

 Another option to fix recognition errors is to make sure all bugs are back on the tray, and make sure nothing is obscuring the view of the tray.
 Then click the **Refresh Camera** button.
 This will recalibrate the background, and hopefully fix any errors.

-### Exporting the scanning data The data from the scanning process can be
+### Exporting the scanning data
-exported at any time.
+The data from the scanning process can be exported at any time.
 By clicking the **Export CSV**, a csv (comma separated value) file can be written.
 It could look something like this:

 ```
 BB 10011, 195, 397, 445, 975, 323, 681
 BB 10021, 225, 1067, 447, 1545, 325, 1297